 Explore the development of maps in Britain

-Maps have delighted and impressed since early times, yet they are far more than decorative objects or practical tools.
+Maps have delighted and impressed for hundreds of years, yet they are far more than decorative objects or practical tools.
 Maps are shaped by society and, in turn, shape and reflect it in complex and fascinating ways.
 This six-week course examines the development of diverse maps in Britain from the earliest of times to the present day.
-It explores the future potential of maps including an examination of the digitised map collections of the British Library.
+It explores the future potential of maps including an examination of the digitised map collection of the British Library.

 Challenge your understanding of maps by looking at the perspective of the people who made them, as well as those who used them.
 This course includes a special opportunity to view some of the rarer and most significant maps in the British Library’s unique map collection with a curator.